 Authorize a Mac to play iTunes Store purchases

-To play many purchases from the iTunes Store, you must authorize your computer using your Apple ID and password.
+To play or download purchases from the iTunes Store, you must authorize your computer using your Apple ID and password.
 (Authorization helps protect the copyrights of the purchased items.)

 Authorize a computer to play iTunes Store purchases

 You can authorize up to five computers (Mac, PC, or both) at a time.
 To download a purchased item on a sixth computer, you need to deauthorize another one.
 An iPhone, iPad, iPod, or Apple TV doesn’t count as a computer.

 In the Music app on your Mac, choose Account > Authorizations > Authorize This Computer.

 If requested, enter your Apple ID password to confirm.

 Be sure to deauthorize a computer before you sell it or give it away.
 This prevents it from continuing to count as one of your authorized computers and from playing your iTunes Store purchases.